 - Many other land use issues

 Zoning laws specify more than just how developers, property owners, and others with interests in the land can use the land.
-Zoning laws also indicate how interested parties can request zoning law changes and what happen when breaches of the law occur.
+Zoning laws also indicate how interested parties can request zoning law changes and what happens when breaches of the law occur.

 In general, zoning laws aim to provide a broad template for the look and feel of neighborhoods.
 Legislators generally design the laws to strike a balance between economic, historic, social, and aesthetic needs.